 On top of the back is a very solid handle.
 Perhaps too solidly padded for my liking although this will probably soften up with use.
 At either end of the bag below the strap loops are grab handles, useful for getting the bag out of a car etc. Underneath the bag two strong plastic runners protect the underneath from damage.
-The zips and stitching are very high quality

 The Interior Of The Workhorse Video 19

 - A large card insert describing ways to utilize the space,